-- 6.1 The affairs of the Association shall be managed by a Council consisting of the President, the President-Elect (if any) the Past President (if any) and 12 members.
-[Rule 6.1 amended by Resolution of 22 July 1995 and replaced by Resolution of 16 August 2008] [Rule 6.1 amended by Resolution of 28 August 2010] - 6.2 The membership of the Council shall comprise - - 6.2.1 At least three members whose professional addresses on the Register of Members are in Auckland, two whose professional addresses are in the Waikato/Bay of Plenty area; three whose professional addresses are in Wellington; two whose professional addresses are in Canterbury; one whose professional address is in the Otago/Southland area.
-[Rule 6.2.1 inserted in place of earlier Rule by Resolution of 22 July 1995] [Rule 6.2.1 amended by Resolution of 2 September 2006] [Rule 6.2.1 amended by Resolution of 12 September 2009]
+- 6.1 The affairs of the Association shall be managed by a Council consisting of the President, the President-Elect (if any), the Past President (if any) and 12 members. - 6.2 The 12 members of the Council must include- - 6.2.1 At least three members whose professional addresses are in Auckland; and - 6.2.2 At least two members whose professional addresses are in the Waikato/Bay of Plenty area; and - 6.2.3 At least three members whose professional addresses are in Wellington; and - 6.2.4 At least two members whose professional addresses are in Canterbury; and - 6.2.5 At least one member whose professional address is in the Otago/Southland area. - 6.2.6 At least two members who are not Queen's Counsel or Senior Counsel, and who have been in practice as Barristers only for more than five years.

-- 6.2.2 At least two members who are not Queen's Counsel or Senior Counsel, and who have been in practice as Barristers only for more than five years. - 6.2.3 At least one member who is a barrister who has been in practice, whether as a barrister only or as a barrister and solicitor, for less than seven years since the date of his or her admission:
+- 6.2.7 At least one member who is a barrister who has been in practice, whether as a barrister only or as a barrister and solicitor, for less than seven years since the date of his or her admission: - 6.2.8 At least two members who are men and two members who are women: - 6.2.9 At least two members who, in the opinion of the Council, practise mainly at the criminal bar: